 There are two ways to create a one-time migration through the CLI:

-Start a migration with a source storage configured for one-time migrations.
+Start a migration with a source filesystem configured for one-time migrations.

 scanOnlyflag when you create the migration: